British Arabs: Early 20th century

 Iraqis began settling in London in the 1930s, and the UK has had a significant Iraqi population since the 1940s.
 Liberal and radical dissidents in the Kingdom of Iraq sought refuge to the UK at the time.
 Supporters of the monarchy later sought refuge in the UK after it was overthrown in 1958.

-Arab migration to the United Kingdom significantly began in the 1940s and 1960s when Egyptians and Moroccans came in search of employment, and this generally increased as the Arab world wrestled for independence from European colonialism.
+Arab migration to the United Kingdom began significantly in the 1940s and 1960s when Egyptians and Moroccans came in search of employment, and this generally increased as the Arab world wrestled for independence from European colonialism.

 Late 20th and 21st centuries

-The Palestinian exoduses of 1948 and 1967 saw an influx and through the 70s and 80s.
+The Palestinian exoduses of 1948 and 1967 saw an influx, and through the 70s and 80s.
 More Arabs arrived from the Gulf in the 1970s during the oil-boom era to set up businesses.
 Arab refugees also arrived as a result of conflicts in parts of the Arab world, such as the Lebanese civil war from 1975 to 1990 or the instability which followed the invasion of Iraq in 2003.
 The United Kingdom settled approximately 20,000 Syrian refugees amid the Syrian civil war.